A seemingly very simple setting, but which gives many users headaches iPhone.

-With iOS 11, Apple has brought more news, including the new format for photo files.
+With iOS 11, Apple brought several news, including the new format for photo files.
 HEIF (High Efficiency Image File Format) uses a new technology compression for image files, replacing the classic .
 JPG.
 The big advantage of HEIF is that it is occupies less space than a .JPG file without losing anything image quality.

-This format is only recommended if you intend to keep the pictures on iPhone, iPad or if you are the owner of a Poppy / MacBook cu High Sierra to export.
+This format is only recommended if you intend to keep the pictures on iPhone, iPad or if you are the owner of a Mac / MacBook cu High Sierra to export.
 If you have Windows PC and want to export the photos on iPhone pe PC / laptop, it is best to have the photos in the .JPG compatible format.

-- In "Camera" we open the "Formats"
+- In the "Camera" we open the "Formats" menu

-- Selecting "Most Compatible"
+- Select "Most Compatible"